chato94/A/README.md

 the path to the file on the machine from the request URL from the client.
 While this solution worked for **A Server 2.0**, it made it extremely cumbersome to add more dynamic functionality to the server.
-I am currently taking a new approach to the problem and using the `child_process` to simply poll the directory every x seconds (tbd) to detect file changes, and then just have the list ready to go in the parent process to simplify URL decoding and exception-making.
+I am currently taking a new approach to the problem and using the `child_process` library to simply poll the directory every x seconds (tbd) to detect file changes, and then just have the list ready to go in the parent process to simplify URL decoding and exception-making.
 This will come at the cost of hogging up the hard drive, but with faster solid-state drives,